Russians in the Baltic states: History

-Most of the present-day Baltic Russians are migrants from the Soviet era (1944-1991) and their descendants, though a relatively small fraction of them can trace their ancestry in the area back to previous centuries.
+Most of the present-day Baltic Russians are migrants from forcible population transfers in the Soviet occupation era (1944–1991) and their descendants, though a relatively small fraction of them can trace their ancestry in the area back to previous centuries.

 According to official statistics, in 1920, ethnic Russians (most of them residing there from the times of the Russian Empire) made up 7.82% of the population in independent Latvia, growing to 10.5% in 1935.
 The share of ethnic Russians in the population of independent Estonia was about 8.2%, of which about half were indigenous Russians living in the areas in and around Pechory and Izborsk which were added to Estonian territory according to the 1920 Estonian-Soviet Peace Treaty of Tartu, but were transferred to the Russian SFSR by the Soviet authorities in 1945.
 The remaining Estonian territory was 97.3% ethnically Estonian in 1945.
 The share of ethnic Russians in independent Lithuania (not including the Vilnius region, then annexed by Poland) was even smaller, about 2.5%.

 The Soviet Union invaded and occupied and subsequently annexed Estonia, Latvia and Lithuania as Soviet republics in 1940.
 Germany invaded and occupied the Baltic states in 1941 a week after the first Soviet-conducted mass deportation.
 Communist party members who had arrived in the area with the initial annexation in 1940 and the puppet regimes established evacuated to other parts of the Soviet Union; those who fell into German hands were treated harshly or murdered.
 The Soviet Union reoccupied the Baltic states in 1944–1945 as the war drew to a close.
+The USSR relied on violence, torture, rape in order to subjugate the local Baltic populations.

 Immediately after the war, a major influx from other USSR republics primarily of ethnic Russians took place in the Baltic states as part of a de facto process of Russification.
 These new migrants supported the industrialization of Latvia's economy.
 Most were factory and construction workers who settled in major urban areas.
 The influx included the establishment of military bases and associated personnel with the Baltic states now comprising the USSR's de facto western frontier bordering the Baltic Sea.
 Many military chose to remain upon retirement, attracted by higher living standards as compared to the rest of the USSR.
 This led to bitter disputes with Russia regarding the issue of their military pensions after the dissolution of the Soviet Union.